saineshwar/VueTicket/README.md

 ### How To Run this Project.
 1. First of all Clone repository to your local machine.
-2. Create SQL database with name VueTicketDatabase
+2. Create an SQL database with the name VueTicketDatabase
-3. Run SQL Database script which you have Received on request.
+3. Run the SQL Database script which you have received on request.
 4. Configure Connection String in appsettings.json ("DatabaseConnection")
-5. Run Application
+5. Run the Application
-6. Configure SQL jobs for assiging Tickets which are shared with database.
+6. Configure SQL jobs for assigning Tickets which are shared with the database.

 ## About the Author